Multi-Scale Node Embeddings for Graph Modeling and Generation: Results and Discussions

 \subsection{Scale-Invariance Evidence and Multi-Scale Clustering Coefficient}

-\newlength{\temph} { In \autoref{fig:ING_ScaleInv_Prop}, it is represented the behavior of the \textit{summed} probability against the \textit{coarse-grained} (see \autoref{eq:MSM_micro_psumVSpcg}) as described in \autoref{sec:ComparisonAmongProbabilities}. } We chose the lowest embedding dimensions $ D_B = D_C = 1$ and $ D = 1$ to highlight the differences among the models even in the simplest case.
-Specifically, the identity line depicts the scale-invariant nature (\autoref{eq:MSM_micro_psumVSpcg}) which is met only by MSM.
-On the other hand, LPCA systematically underestimates the coarse-grained version, since the \textit{0-vectors}, maximizing the likelihood at $\ell = 0$, get lower values than the ones needed to enforce scale-invariance.
+\newlength{\temph} { \autoref{fig:ING_summedP_vs_cgP} illustrates the relationship among the \textit{summed} probability and its \textit{coarse-grained} counterpart (see \autoref{eq:MSM_micro_psumVSpcg}, \autoref{SI:sec:ComparisonAmongProbabilities}). } We selected the lowest embedding dimension $ D_B = D_C = 1$ and $ D = 1$ to highlight the fundamental differences among the models.
+As shown, only the MSM recovers the identity line for all the pairs, demonstrating its scale-invariant property.
+In contrast, LPCA consistently underestimates the coarse-grained probability, since the microscopic probabilities, maximizing the likelihood at $\ell = 0$, get lower values than required for scale-invariance.